randywu763/sam-iot-provision/README.md

 > `NOTE`: This tools package will only work for Microchip development board Part No. EV75S95A.
 Other variants of the SAM-IoT board (designated by different part numbers) will require different provisioning tools corresponding to those other boards.

-The Google Cloud Platform (GCP) does not use TLS client authentication (it uses JSON Web Token (JWT) in the MQTT password), so this provisioning tool is not required for use with GCP.
+The Google Cloud Platform (GCP) does not use TLS client authentication (it uses JSON Web Token (JWT) in the MQTT password), so this provisioning tool is not required for use with GCP services.

 The following two tasks are required to properly configure & provision the WINC1510 Wi-Fi network controller on the SAM-IoT WG development board: